“In the days of $200 sweatpants, consumers will be relieved at the outcome of this study” -Anonymous, Rockaway, March 18th, 2023

 _____________________________ __________________ _____________

 I did a sneaky thing on Friday night with my social media accounts.
 Not an immoral or dishonest thing, but it was sneaky.
-I put these three photos up and asked which were the better sunglasses, the yellow or green.
+I posted these three photos and asked which pair of sunglasses was better, the yellow or the green.

 _________________________________________________________________________________________